exadel-inc/esl/src/modules/esl-image/README.md

   - `fit` - use inner `img`, but do not force its width;
   - `cover` - do not set self width/height; use 100% w/h of the container (use `background-image` for rendering);
   - `save-ratio` - fill 100% of container width and set the self height according to image ratio (use `background-image` for rendering);
-  - `svg-inline` - load SVG content via XHR request and render inside.
+  - `svg-inline` - load an SVG content via XHR request and render it inside.

 - **lazy** (optional) - enable lazy loading:
   - `auto` - IntersectionObserver mode: image starts loading as soon as it becomes visible in visual area